-Air-drying (AD) – Wood that has been dried naturally to have moisture content of about 18%.
-Not a complete drying process!
+Air-dried (AD) – Wood that has been dried naturally to have moisture content of about 18%.
+Not a complete drying process.
 Lumber is piled in alternating layers separated by narrow sticks to permit air circulation around lumber with minimal stain.

-Backing Board – The board remaining on faceplate after slicing veneer.
+Backing Board – The board that remains on the faceplate after slicing a veneer.

 Band Sawn – Saw blade tooth markings (kerf) on face are at right angle to edge of board.